“When’s the best time to see Northern Lights in Iceland?”

-Most people recommend September to mid-April because these are the months with the darkest nights.
-However, you need to take into account that some of these months also have the worst weather with lots of rain and snow.
+Most travel experts recommend September to mid-April as Northern Lights Iceland months.
+This is because these are the months with the darkest nights.
+However, you need to take into account that some of these months also have the worst weather with tons of rain and snow.

-Forecast chart provided by Icelandic Met Office.
+Forecast chart from Icelandic Met Office.

 Aperture f2.8, shutter speed 6″, ISO 5000.

-My dad, on the other hand, was not impressed at all.
-To the naked eye, it was extremely, extremelyyyyy faint.
-Like barely even there.
-We almost missed it too because we weren’t even sure what we saw was the actual Aurora Borealis.
+My dad, on the other hand, was not impressed.
+To the naked eye, it was extremely faint.
+Like barely there.
+In fact, we almost missed it because we weren’t sure if what we saw was the actual Aurora Borealis.

 Taken in the parking lot of Icelandair Hotel Vik.

 We were there for a week and of the 7 days (technically 6 nights), we only saw Northern Lights once.
 On some days, the activity level spiked to a 3/4, but it was simply way too rainy.
-Again, it all comes down to your luck.
+At the end of the day, it really comes down to your luck.

-We were in Vík when we saw Aurora Borealis and there was a beautiful little church right behind our hotel that we didn’t even notice until the next day because of how dark it was.
-(There was a power outrage in the entire town that night too so that certainly didn’t help either.)
+We were in Vík when we saw Northern Lights.
+There was a charming little church right behind our hotel that we didn’t even notice until the next day because of how dark it was.
+(There was a power outrage in the entire town too so that certainly didn’t help.)
 Take it from someone who’s missed out on great photo opportunities, scout your location first!

 Additional Photos & Information

-Rachel from The World In A Weekend took these photos back in January 2016 at Hotel Ranga.
+Rachel from The World In A Weekend took these stunning photos back in January 2016 at Hotel Ranga.

-Remember, Northern Lights = darkness + clear skies + aurora activity.
+While there isn’t a definitive answer for the best time to go to Iceland to see Northern Lights, remember… Northern Lights = darkness + clear skies + aurora activity.

 Don’t forget to check out my vlog for more ideas on things to do in Iceland!